Fr0sT-Brutal/awesome-pascal/README.md

 * [Inno Setup](http://www.jrsoftware.org/isinfo.php).
 Free installer for Windows programs.
 First introduced in 1997, Inno Setup today rivals and even surpasses many commercial installers in feature set and stability.

 * [WinSparkle](https://winsparkle.org) and its [Delphi wrapper](https://github.com/jkour/neSparkleComponent).
 WinSparkle is an easy-to-use software update library for Windows developers.
 WinSparkle is a heavily (to the point of being its almost-port) inspired by the Sparkle framework originally by Andy Matuschak that became the de facto standard for software updates on macOS.

+* [Silverpoint MultiInstaller](http://www.silverpointdevelopment.com/multiinstaller/index.htm).
+Multi component package installer for Embarcadero Delphi and C++Builder, it was created to ease the components installation on the IDE.

 ## Other ##